tpoincelot/EncryptionDemo/README.md

 ## Recent Changes
 - Removed unused `crypto_basic.js` file to streamline the project.
 - Updated `debug.html` to remove unnecessary notes and ensure clarity.
+- Replaced references to AES-256-CBC and HMAC-SHA256 with XOR-based encryption and a custom HMAC-like function.
 - Cleaned up comments in the codebase to remove references to AI tools or debugging artifacts.

 ## License